 Information to be published to parents

-In place of the current requirements regarding information about pupil premium expenditure, schools are now required to publish their ‘PUPIL PREMIUM STRATEGY.’
+Schools are required to publish their ‘PUPIL PREMIUM STRATEGY.’

 This should include: